oegea/passager-password-manager/README.md

 * Get inspiration, without just copying them, from services like Google Drive, or apps like Finder.
 A password manager should be as easy-to-use as a file explorer is.
 * Use third-party services (firebase) for authentication and database, to reduce the risk of implementing a property login system or administrating a database system.
-* Decouple the application as much as possible from firebase, to reduce efforts if a service provider change is needed.
+* Decouple the application as much as possible from firebase, to reduce efforts if a service provider change is needed on a future.
 * Handle encryption of data on the client's browser, using secure and trusted dependencies to implement the encryption algorithms.
 * Ensure that team sharing features do not reduce software security.